 This sleepy little town is considered to be the heart of the Barossa.
 It has a strong European heritage and it’s also said to be the most German town in the area.
 German speaking settlers first came here seeking religious freedom in 1842.

 Take a leisurely walk along the tree-lined main street.
 Look out for the old post and telegraph office built in 1866.
 Interestingly the building hosted the area’s first demonstration of the telephone!
 Imagine the novelty of that performance.

 There are four Lutheran churches and you’ll come across picture perfect, historic, sandstones cottages and lots of funky little cafes for a coffee, and if you’re in the market for presents there are some classy boutiqes and interesting retail options too.

 What fun we had at the Barossa Dam with its whispering wall.
 Stand at one end and whisper or speak a message to your loved one at the other end, then put your ear to the wall to hear their returned message.
 It’s incredibly clear and quite a novelty.

-The palm tree-lined Seppeltsfield Road is a bit of an “Ooh Aah That’s a Lovely Scene” ripe for photographing.
+We drove along the palm tree-lined Seppeltsfield Road which is a bit of an “Ooh Aah That’s a Lovely Scene” ripe for photographing.
 It’s named after the Seppelt family who played a significant role in defining the Barossa’s early history and was planted in the 1930s as a work creation scheme for unemployed vineyard staff.

 The road takes you via the imposing Seppelt family mausoleum situated high on a hill, to the Seppeltsfield Winery built in 1851 where we really enjoyed wandering around the lovely grounds which were awash with autumn colour, and then we had an informative wine tasting – Dave and I particularly enjoyed the Grenache and Shiraz.